Sumitava Mukherjee | Humanities & Social Sciences

 CV Summary:

-Over time, he has started to wonder about the psychology of value in general and broadly on possible alternate foundations of behavioral economics for a better world.
+Over time, he has started to wonder about the psychology of value in general and possible alternate foundations of behavioral economics for a better world.

-Open call for student associates all through the year :
+Open call for student volunteers all through the year :

 WaterThoughts research group: Please see Join in page